 When we interviewed expert gardeners on their favorite pruners, it inspired us to do a roundup of options at different points along the pricing spectrum.
 Below are ten options—some made of aluminum for simple maintenance projects and others from hand forged carbon steel for tackling seriously thick branches.

-Above: The Stainless Steel Secateur measures 7.5 inches long and features an ash wood handle for $24 NZD from Father Rabbit.
+Above: Available for pre-order the Stainless Steel Secateur measures 7.5 inches long and features an ash wood handle for $32 NZD from Father Rabbit.

 Above: The Flexrake LRB39 Aluminum Bypass Pruner is made from a lightweight aluminum with a comfort shape grip for an affordable $11.35 from Amazon.

 Above: After searching in vain for a lightweight pair of pruners sized for a woman’s hand, British designer Sophie Conran (daughter of Terence) designed the Sophie Conran Hand Pruners to use in her own garden.
-They are rust-resistant and are $32.95 from Williams-Sonoma Agrarian.
-Image via Ocado.
+They are rust-resistant and are $49.73 from Amazon.

 Above: The Orange Handle Secateurs have PVC-dipped handles to make them comfortable for use; made in Italy for £20 each from Labour & Wait.

 Above: The Lefthanded Felco No. 10 Pruners, have a rotating handle that makes it easy for me to get leverage from any angle.
-They’re $65.46 at Felco Store.
+They’re $59.90 at Amazon.
 See why they’re Michelle’s favorite pruner in 5 Favorites: Pruners.
-Photograph by Marla Aufmuth for Gardenista in DIY: Weeds You Can Eat.
+Photograph by Marla Aufmuth for Gardenista.

 Above: Manufactum’s Japanese Secateurs are made from carbon steel and solid metal with a torsion spring; €62 each.

-Above: The Polished Steel Secateurs are produced in Italy by a company manufacturing garden tools since 1950.
-The pruners are ideal for cutting woody stems, pruning, and deadheading; £18 each from Labour & Wait.
+Above: The Burnished Metal Secateurs are produced in Italy by a company manufacturing garden tools since 1950; £7.70 from Amazon UK. e